cbahn/qrest/README.md

 ```

 ## STRUCTURE
-Here's an example of what the part that explains the file structure could look like
+Here's an example of what the part that explains the file structure could look like.
+Inspired by https://github.com/imwilsonxu/fbone

 ## STRUCTURE